 To offer the best quality education for all children and young people, New Zealand’s schools have to be responsive, resilient, sustainable and inclusive.
 Our schools are continuously adapting as our population grows and our communities change.

-You’ll rely on us to provide you with up to date factual information when you need to make a decision or want to have a say on issues relating to a school near you.
+We provide you with up to date factual information when you need to make a decision or want to have a say on issues relating to a school near you.

 The national network

-Of the 2,500 schools in New Zealand, the majority are state and state integrated, which are funded by the government.
-When we talk about the network of schools it’s an easy way of referring to all schools collectively as one group.
+Of the 2,500 schools in New Zealand, the majority are state and state-integrated, which are funded by the Government.
+When we talk about the network of schools, it’s an easy way of referring to all schools collectively as one group.

 The New Zealand network of schools stretches the length of the country and includes the Chatham Islands.